sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 # Output

 We don't need to use nano to see what is inside a file.
-We can send (output) the contents of a file to the screen.
-There are two commands we can use to do that.
-We will start with `cat` (short for concatenate).
+We can send the contents of a file _(output)_ to the screen.
+One command we can use to do this is called `cat` (short for concatenate).

 ## cat